DETAILS ON ENJOYING OUR BEERs

 The idea behind Local Origins was to create a platform on which to brew and craft beers whose 'Origins' can be shifted when needed as many of these ingredients will be very limited and change batch to batch.
 As our malt house begins to take shape and we will be able to malt our barleys, as well as other local farmers, this label will allow us to express their uniqueness of character/flavor.
 These bottlings will be more rare and seldom at first although we hope to have more of them with time and of course with our maltings.
 You will need to refer to the lot code on the bottle and the web site to crib the 'Origins' as well as specific local additions.

-Our first bottling , 161005125 or lot 125, is called Plum Project due to the infusion of local Muir Beauty plums sourced from Rancho Chimiles here in Napa.
+Our first bottling was called Plum Project due to the infusion of local Muir Beauty plums sourced from Rancho Chimiles here in Napa.
 The base malt was Thoroughbred 6 Row from Carrol County, MD with a 40% addition of white wheat from Alamosa CO. and the hops grown locally in Napa at Wise Acre Vineyards on Howell Mountain (Cascade-Fresh Hop) with water from St Helena.
 After primary in Stainless Steel we racked to a 2nd use Chardonnay barrel for two months of sur lie aging.
 It continued to ferment off of our resident brewery yeast to a very dry 1.002 SPG and an Alc. by Vol. at 7.4%.
-Our second release is called Beer Terroir is Coded 161115138and is one of the first beers we have brewed without the use of any barrel time.
+Our second release was called Beer Terroir and is one of the first beers we have brewed without the use of any barrel time.
 The idea behind it is to showcase the expression of our house yeast which has now been genetically finger printed for tracking.
 This beer is between a Belgian Pale Ale and a Blonde in style with estery yeast, low malt and hop aroma as well as low bitterness (20 IBUs) and Alc. by vol. at 5.7%.
+We continue to brew using this label for unique ingredients that are locally farmed and house malted as well.
+Look out for a RauchBier soon as well as other new creations!

 the Bear and the bees-Honey Ale

 Our Honey Ale is a collaboration with Rob Keller of Napa Valley Bee Company and who lives and breaths with the Buzz of the Bees.
 He had foraged some honey from multiple wild hives from around the Napa Valley and offered us the opportunity to create a beer with it.
 We chose a clean and light base barley sourced and malted in Madras Oregon with very low color yet a with a distinct malt tonality from the variety Full Pint Barley.
 We used our relatively soft water from St Helena and Hallertau Hops from Yakima, WA as well as our French Saison yeast to create a beer that was dry and crisp on the finish.
 The honey was married with the beer at the end of boil with specific timing and technique to retain and boost the impact of its aromatics.
 After the primary fermentation and settling in stainless we racked to a new French Oak barrel (600 L puncheon M toast -Saury) and aged briefly for settling and light oak aromatics.
-This first release Lot 107 (160414107) is allocated for memberships Q2-16 although can be tasted at the brewery for a short time.
+This first release Lot 107 (160414107) was allocated for memberships Q2-16.
 Its flavor profile is somewhere between a chardonnay, dry mead-Hydromel style and a Belgian Strong Ale its soft spiced with round honey tones and oak notes.
 A focused and clean palate (TFG 1.000) with very subtle hop bitterness.
 Our second release lot 124 is crafted using Vince Tofinelli's Honey from Calistoga where he grows organic wine grapes that are dry farmed as well.
 He is veteran of this valley as a 4th generation farmer and we are excited to show case this beautiful honey with our beer.
+We continue to brew this Mead like beer every year and when we can barter with Rob and his amazing local honey!

 the boy who cried wolf-Biere de Garde Ale